Bethel-nz/wiggly/README.md

 - `routes/`: Contains all your route handlers.
   - `middleware/`: Global middleware applied to all routes.
     - `_index.ts`: Global middleware or handlers applied to the root path.
-  - `your routes/`: A subdirectory containing route handlers for `your` endpoint.
+  - `your route/`: A subdirectory containing route handlers for the `your` endpoint.
     - `_middleware.ts`: Middleware specific to the `route` endpoint.
     - `index.ts`: Handler for the `/user` endpoint.
     - `[id].ts`: Dynamic route handler for `/user/:id`.